 This is how cart abandonment rate is calculated:

 On a typical day at MagfitPRO, we had 90 orders and 598 people who started the checkout.

 So 100 – (90/598 x 100) = 85% cart abandonment rate.

 Since it’s difficult to figure out your cart abandonment rate in Google Analytics I highly recommend you use a cart abandonment tool like GhostMonitor which can calculate your Shopify/WooCommerce cart abandonment rate.

-Back to 2014, we dived deeper and deeper into Google Analytics – yep, we’re obsessed with analytics – and noticed that something was very wrong with our conversion rate…
+Let’s get back to 2014.
+We dived deeper and deeper into Google Analytics – yep, we’re obsessed with analytics – and noticed that something was very wrong with our conversion rate.

 As we dug deeper into the data we noticed: